-Thankfully, things are getting better, and as things get better more Warhammer and Warhammer 40,000 games are starting to appear that are worth checking out if you’re fans of Games Workshops’ iconic tabletop settings.
+Thankfully, things are getting better, and as things get better more Warhammer and Warhammer 40,000 games are starting to appear that are worth checking out if you’re fans of either of Games Workshops’ iconic tabletop settings.

 Here is a list of excellent Warhammer games:

 Despite the fact we had muted feelings for Storm Ground, it is worth highlighting mainly because it’s the first decent Age of Sigmar strategy game to come out since the tabletop game slew its older Warhammer Fantasy Battles sibling six years ago.
 Before this point, Games Workshop had been slow to license the new setting out, with some casual-focused mobile games being the main focus.

 Storm Ground offers some pretty decent turn-based action, with three of the setting’s iconic factions – including the Stormguard Eternals – brought to life with unique playstyles and units.
 It’s a bit rough around the edges, but it’s an excellent digital introduction to the setting, and a worthy representation for existing fans.